Skip to Content

 TanStack Query

-TanStack Query enhances the blockchain querying experience through intelligent caching and deduplication.
-In RitoSwap, it specifically manages token usage status queries, preventing redundant API calls when multiple components request the same data.
+TanStack Query enhances the blockchain querying experience through intelligent request management and deduplication.
+In RitoSwap, it specifically manages token-usage status queries for the Token Status API, preventing redundant calls when multiple components request the same data.
+Caching is tuned for freshness over staleness (e.g., staleTime: 0, gcTime: 0) so that recent mints, burns, and account switches are always reflected promptly.

 Zustand

 Zustand provides lightweight state management that bridges the gap between blockchain queries and React components.
-The NFT store maintains current token state, handles account switching scenarios, and persists critical data like token gate usage across sessions.
+The NFT store maintains current token state, account-switching flags, loading/error helpers, and selectively persisted token-gate usage.
+Components subscribe to the specific slices they need, while useNFTData and transaction flows (useMintBurn success callbacks) coordinate updates.

 Component Architecture

-display token state without modifying it.
-These components subscribe to the NFT store and react to state changes, showing appropriate UI based on token ownership and metadata.
+Components like NFTScreen display token state without modifying it.
+These components subscribe to the NFT store and react to state changes, showing appropriate UI based on token ownership, colors, and usage status.
+The useNFTData hook typically runs at the route/container level (e.g., MintPageWrapper), keeping the store synchronized in the background.

 Performance Considerations